bhupendra-25bai10468/ai-ml-project/README.md

 ### 🔹 Logic Layer (`logic.py`)

-* Calculates daily calorie needs using BMR formula
-* Applies activity multipliers
+* Uses the BMR formula to figure out how many calories you need each day* Uses activity multipliers
+* Keeps track of calories eaten
-* Tracks consumed calories
+* Gives the number of calories left to eat
-* Provides remaining calorie calculation

 ### 🔹 User Interface (`main.py`)

-* Built using Tkinter
-* Takes user inputs
+* Made with Tkinter* Accepts inputs from users
-* Displays calculated results
+* Shows the results of the calculations
-* Allows adding food items and calories
+* Lets you add food and calories
-* Updates results dynamically
+* Changes results in real time

 ---